SaiSindhuja197/Azure-Arc-enabled-SQL-Server/getstartpage.md

 - **Azure Monitor:** Provides performance metrics, logs, and dashboards for unified monitoring and management of SQL Server instances onboarded to Azure Arc.

 ## Getting Started with the Lab

+Welcome to your Azure Arc enabled SQL Servers - Single Pane of Glass workshop!
+We've prepared a seamless environment for you to explore and learn about Azure services.
+Let's begin by making the most of this experience:

+## Accessing Your Lab Environment

 1. You can see a virtual machine desktop 💻 (**LABVM**) is loaded on the left side in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can also connect to the virtual machine using any RDP client using the **LABVM** credentials provided in the **Environment** tab.